darashizuka/Pore-forming-proteins/README.md

 ---
 ## Dataset
-Protein sequence data used in our study is sourced from https://github.com/basf/pore_forming_protein_DLM.
-We use these sequences to extract several features and embeddings using protein language model
+Protein sequences data used in our study was obtained from https://github.com/basf/pore_forming_protein_DLM.
+We use these sequences to extract a range of features and embeddings.

 ## Setup Instructions
 ### 1. Clone this GitHub repository